Blopeur/blopeur.github.io/_posts/2020-04-13-who-owns-covid-patents.md

 # COVID-19 related patents quantitative analysis

-## Wide Net Seach:
+## Broad Keywords Search:

 First, by casting a high level and broad keyword search, we find that there were 6135 patents filled matching our search over 20 years.
 There is a spike 2003 corresponding to the first SARS outbreak in Asia with 1176 patents filled this year alone.
 For the next 15 years, an average of 250 patents was filled.
 However, we can notice a significant reduction in application over the past two years.
 This dip does not mean that there are less COVID-19 related patents filled.
 The most logical explanation for this dip is that most patents with priority date for these years have not been officially released yet.

-XXXXXXXXXXXXXXXXXXXXX COUNTS BROAD
+<iframe width="610" height="380" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vTc-4zVr5uYNefJ9lQs9iWkjAOdPNFl8jvLxVD04vSnk9hAsYVdIKnkH7EtKTF6ZOnKy8bS8UEzGnfc/pubchart?oid=153144672&amp;format=interactive"></iframe>

 If we look at the patents owner distribution, we can notice that the ownership ratio is relatively well distributed.
 With the majority of entities owning just a couple of patents.
 There are only a few entities owning patents in the double-digit:
 * University of Hong Kong
 * Versitech Limited (Commercial arm of University of HongKong)
 * Crucell Holland B.V